ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-01-25-scrum-vs-kanban-or-scrum-and-kanban.md

 It is not good to throw one thing just to catch another.
 There are many market and technology challenges to be addressed by the software development team, and the change of the work method is yet another challenge that needs team's energy and time.

-But “by changing nothing, nothing changes''.
+But "by changing nothing, nothing changes''.
 When the opportunities of the new approach are stronger than the risks to lose current properties, it is worth changing!

 In this article we can only list changes that you may like to apply developing your current work method.
 Do not hesitate to leave your thoughts or questions in comments!